Military Tuition Assistance

 To comply with the Department of Defense policy (DoDI 1322.25 4.
-F, 2, d), The University of Nevada, Reno will return any unearned TA funds on a proportional basis through at least the 60% portion of the period for which the funds were provided.
-TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
+F, 2, d), The University of Nevada, Reno will return any unearned TA funds to the Military Department on a proportional basis through at least the 60% portion of the period for which the funds were provided.
+TA funds are earned proportionally during an enrollment period, with unearned funds returned to the Military Department based upon when a student stops attending.

 If a service member stops attending due to a military service obligation, The University of Nevada, Reno will work with the affected service member to identify solutions that will minimize the impact to the student for the returned portion.

-When a student drops from the class before the 100% refund deadline, 100% of the TA will be returned.
+When a student drops from the class before the 100% refund deadline, 100% of the TA will be returned to the Military Department.

 When a student "officially" withdraws from a course after the 100% refund date, the date of withdrawal will be used as the last date of attendance.
 If a student receives an "F" grade for a course, that may be considered an "unofficial" withdrawal for TA purposes only.

 For unofficial withdrawals, The University of Nevada, Reno will use the last date of attendance (LDA) entered by the professor into MyNevada.
 If needed, the University of Nevada, Reno will reach out to the professor for additional information.